 Medication

-For many, medication will be the first line of treatment – especially if your depression is severe or there is a history of depression in your family.
+For some people, medication will be the first line of treatment – especially if your depression is severe or there is a history of depression in your family.

 Selective serotonin reuptake inhibitors (SSRIs) are the most common antidepressant used to treat depression.
 Fluoxetine (Prozac) and sertraline (Zoloft) are examples of effective types of this medication.